- Sprinkler Systems

 You can also save water by retrofitting older plumbing fixtures with newer low flow fixtures.

 Broken sprinkler heads or damaged underground water pipes are common sources of leaks in sprinkler systems.
-Lawn mowers and car tires can break sprinkler heads, so it's important to watch your system run at least once per month to spot any problems early.
+It is important to watch your system run at least once per month to spot problems early.
 Look for wet depressions in grass and plant areas that may indicate broken pipes.

 Broken heads only leak when the system is operating.
 Usually a broken head does not add very many gallons to the water usage, unless the sprinkler system is on.
 A broken pipe or valve on the other hand, can leak when the system is on or off and will add many more gallons to the usage.